RexManglicmot/Mayo-NLP-Sentiment-Analysis/Mayo-Clinic-Yelp-Review-Text-Analysis.md

     ## [1] TRUE

+Output \[1\] TRUE confirms that the column is suitable for tokenization.

-Now let’s break up the sentences into individual words (tokenizing).,
+Now let’s break up the sentences into individual words (tokenizing).

 ``` r
 #tokenize data